Why major in Social Work?

 Through counseling, advocacy, crisis intervention, case management, family intervention and group work, social workers help people solve personal and family problems.

-Average starting salaries for entry-level social workers is about $36,000, according to a 2013 National Association of Colleges and Employers survey.
-Throughout their career, depending on experience and education, most social workers earn an annual salary between $40,000 to $79,000 per year, according to the National Association of Social Workers.
+Average starting salaries for entry-level social workers is about $50,000, according to a 2021 Occupational Outlook Handbook.
+Throughout their career, depending on experience and education, most social workers earn an annual salary between $40,000 to $69,000 per year, according to the National Association of Social Workers.

 Elementary and secondary schools, hospitals, home health care companies, mental health clinics, homeless and domestic violence centers, children’s and family services providers, substance abuse programs, child welfare agencies and criminal justice agencies are just a few of the organizations that employ social workers.